novi/mysql-swift/README.md

 ## Connection & Querying

-1. Create a pool with options (hostname, port, password,...)
+1. Create a pool with options (hostname, port, password,...).
-2. Get a connection from the pool
+2. Get a connection from the pool.
-3. Execute query and fetch rows or status
+3. Execute query and fetch rows or status.
-4. Back the connection to the pool (as release)
+4. Back the connection to the pool (as `release`),

 ```swift
 	let options = Connection.Options(host: "db.example.tokyo"...)